 Physicians can combat these fears by addressing families’ questions openly and honestly, he adds.
 He also encourages doctors to stay current on their and their children’s own vaccinations.

-Even after receiving childhood vaccinations, adults need a tetanus booster every 10 years to maintain effectiveness.
-The CDC also recommends that boys and girls get the human papillomavirus (HPV) vaccination when they are 11 or 12, though it’s approved for adults as well.
+Even after childhood vaccinations, adults need a tetanus booster every 10 years to maintain effectiveness.
+The CDC also recommends that boys and girls get the human papillomavirus (HPV) vaccination at 11 or 12.
+However, it’s approved for adults as well.

 The flu shot is a special case.
-Since different kinds of influenza viruses spread each flu season, people need a new vaccination annually.
+Since different influenza viruses spread each flu season, people need a new vaccination annually.

-Dr. Jackson has heard plenty of myths about adult vaccinations, too.
+Dr. Jackson has also heard plenty of myths about adult vaccinations.
 But like their childhood counterparts, these vaccines are proven to be safe and prevent the spread of illness.

 “If vaccine rates decline,” he says, “the illnesses return.”